-Mental Health First Aid is an internationally recognised training course which teaches people how to spot the signs and symptoms of mental ill health and provide help on a first aid basis.
+Mental Health First Aid is an internationally recognised training course that teaches people how to spot the signs and symptoms of mental ill-health and provide help on a first aid basis.
 MHFA won’t teach you to be a therapist, but just like physical first aid, it will teach you to listen, reassure and respond, even in a crisis.

 The course looks at many aspects of Mental Health including depression, anxiety, suicide and psychosis.
 This course is quite participatory so you need to consider your ability to cope with topics that may be distressing.
 On a more positive note, we also look at the bigger impact of Mental Health on individuals and societies and consider ways people can be proactive and maintain good mental health.
 There is always a message of hope in this course.

 Delegates should consider their ability to cope with stressful emergency situations and should be prepared for the potentially emotionally demanding element of this course.

 Please note that our Mental Health First Aid courses are available for group bookings only.

 Who is Mental Health First Aid for?